art-weinstein/neighborhood/README.md

 * HTML
 * CSS

-## Tests
+## Specs
-  * Describe:  checkFive()
+  * Describe:  checkOne()
-  * Test: The program will check if a digit contains a five and return true:
+  * Test: The program will check if a digit contains a 1 and return "beep!":
     1. Code:
+    2. Number = 10
+    3. Expected Output: beep!.

+      * Describe:  checkOne()
+  * Test: The program will check if a digit contains a 2 and return "boop!":
+    1. Code:
-    2. Number = 25
+    2. Number = 20
-    3. Expected Output: True.
+    3. Expected Output: boop!.

 ## Description